 There are several major clinical types of this leishmaniasis infection.
 They include Cutaneous, Diffuse Cutaneous, Muco-cutaneous and Visceral leishmaniasis.
 Cutaneous leishmaniasis (CL) also known as Oriental or Tropical sore occurs in various parts of the world, mainly in Tropical and Subtropical regions.
 In the African continent, cutaneous leishmaniasis due to L. major, L. tropica and L. aethiopica is unevenly distributed from the northern to the southern areas of the continent and it is the commonest form of leishmaniasis in Nigeria (Arevalo et al., 2022).

 Cutaneous leishmaniasis manifests as skin lesions in humans and may occasionally extend to the mucous membrane.
 The lesion begins as a tiny, reddish and often itchy papule that gradually enlarges and burst to an ulcer.
 The edges of the ulcer become raised and firm with the surrounding skin as dusky red colour.
-Generally, cutaneous lesions resolves spontaneously after two months to two years leaving a disfiguring, mottled, depressed scar, with altered pigment which persists throughout life (WHO, 2023).
+Generally, cutaneous lesions resolves heal spontaneously after two months to two years leaving a disfiguring, mottled, depressed scar, with altered pigment which persists throughout life (WHO, 2023).
 Leishmaniasis affects mostly people living in the most impoverished parts of developing countries and places with greater economic stress on already strained meager financial resources (Okwor and Uzonna, 2016).
 Immuno-suppression is an important risk factor for the pathogenesis of severe leishmaniasis and reactivation; furthermore, it can alter the response to treatment, resulting in adverse outcomes (Begona et al., 2023).

 Although cutaneous leishmaniasis is associated with low morbidity and mortality, it causes very severe disfiguring scars in infected individuals, which most often leads to stigmatization in both men and women.
 There is reason to believe that the number of cases of leishmaniasis is on the rise (Desjeux, 2004) which could be due to artificial environmental changes which increase human exposure to the Sand fly vector (Reithinger et al., 2021).